Devices and browsers

 IIED is committed to using all available platforms to communicate its research.
 We are keen to engage and interact with our global audience wherever possible to share experiences, learn lessons and receive feedback on our activities.
 Social media provides a useful way for us to do this.

-Our materials are available across a range social media platforms.
-You can see a full list of IIED's social media platforms on our media centre page.
+Our materials are available across a range of social media platforms.

 Accessing IIED publications